Bima42/docstral/ROADMAP.md

 ### Phase 2: Self‑Hosted Model

 Replace Mistral API calls with a self‑hosted Mistral model using [vLLM](https://github.com/vllm-project/vllm).
+Add more metrics and monitoring to the chat interface.

 ### Phase 3: RAG System